 What do we mean by saying that your Liver functions have a huge effect on your life?

-Because Qi takes many forms, including mental (excessive mental exertion can upset Qi) and emotional (how frustrated, angry, upset, resentful or otherwise emotional you are) when Qi is disturbed and stops flowing, you get pain.
+Qi takes many forms, including mental (excessive mental exertion can upset Qi) and emotional (how calm or frustrated, angry, upset, resentful or otherwise emotional you are).

 That pain can be mental, emotional or physical.